A mountain of food, water and other vital supplies has arrived in Puerto Rico’s main Port of San Juan.

-Shipping companies have aid and supplies either waiting at the port to be delivered — or held up at ports in the mainland United States.
+But shipping companies already have aid and supplies either waiting at the port to be delivered — or held up at ports on the US mainland.

 ‘This hurricane was catastrophic’

-Crowley’s vice president in Puerto Rico, Jose Ayala, said the company can’t get truck drivers or trucks filled up with diesel to pick up supplies for distribution across the island.
+Ayala said the company can’t get enough truck drivers or trucks filled up with diesel to pick up supplies for distribution across the island.